 The insects' temperaments also help distinguish bees and yellowjackets.
 Between the two, yellowjackets are more confrontational than bees.
 Honey bees are territorial, but yellowjackets are highly aggressive insects.

 Hornets are another type of wasp that you can confuse with a yellowjacket.
-The two wasps generally share a similar appearance, but hornets can grow much larger than the average yellowjacket.
+The two wasps generally share a similar appearance, but hornets can grow much larger.
 The European hornet is the only hornet species found in the United States as the bald-faced hornet is actually a type of yellowjacket.

 Yellowjacket wasps typically do not live longer than a year.
 Established colonies will die out as the weather gets colder in the winter, and fertilized queens will hibernate in anticipation of spring.